thangle2510/thangle2510.github.io/index.md

 ## About Me

-Over 6 years experience in _System Administration_.
+Over 6 years experience in _System Administrator_.
 Focused on system design, management, and troubleshooting of complex systems.

 * Strong analytical, teamwork, and independent working skills.